In week 8 of our 16-week sales training webinar series, we discuss sales voicemail strategies.

-The first thing that we discuss is in this sales training video is to try to understand that prospect that you are calling in order to figure out what best to do with their voicemail box.
-Here are a few things to try to keep in mind when trying understand the prospect.
+The first thing that we discuss in this sales training video is to try to understand the prospect that you are calling in order to figure out what best to do with their voicemail box.
+Here are a few things to try to keep in mind when trying to understand the prospect.

 - Prospects are often away from their desks